abnerrjo/BlogSourceCode/source/_posts/2017-01-25-how-to-install-sahara-and-sahara-dashboard-on-openstack-newton.markdown

 connection = mysql://sahara:SAHARA_DBPASS@controller/sahara
 ```

-Replace `SAHARA_DBPASS` by the password you set previously, and `controller` by the IP address of your controller node.
+Replace `SAHARA_DBPASS` by the password you set previously.

 - In `[keystone_authtoken]`: